Monday, February 22, 2010

 B: I love the line “dina tårar blir en spegel av den ensamhet som jag känner”.

-A: This is as solid as can be without being super attractive.
+A: This is as solid as can be without being super-attractive.
 Worth a second listen though.

 02 Finland

-A: At least they tried doing something modern.
+it’s due: they tried doing something modern.

-V: How much more impressive and effective this may have sounded if they’d considered a programmer an instrument and not tried to orchestrate the whole thing.
-The intro just sounds so weak, like all the life has been sucked out of it (which it has), and the dancers look like they’re off in their own little world, which bears no resemblance to the one we’re aurally part of.
-The crap choreography and outfits don’t help matters.
-As usual with Finnish entries, it doesn’t deserve the result it gets, but you can understand why it got it.
-It sounds completely old-fashioned, even though it’s the opposite.
+V: How much more impressive and effective this might have sounded if they’d considered a programmer an instrument and not tried to orchestrate the whole thing.
+The intro sounds so weak, like all the life has been sucked out of it (which it has), and the dancers look like they’re off in their own little world, one which bears no resemblance to the one we’re aurally part of.

 03 Ireland